simon-toogood/eleos/README.md

 or, alternatively, we can run the equivalent script from the command-line using

-`python -m eleos --make--sensitivity-summary sensitivity/`
+`python -m eleos --make-sensitivity-summary sensitivity/`

 ## Command Line